 Resources for firefighters who are studying for the written exam

 The firefighter's written exam covers skillsets ranging from math to a personality assessment.
-Regardless of your education level, it's important to adequately prepare for this exam.
+Regardless of your education level, it's essential to prepare for this exam adequately

 By Heather McKnight, FireRescue1 Contributor

 If you’re interested in starting a career as a firefighter, you’ll need to take the written exam.
 With the considerable amount of study material available, choosing your resources can be a task in and of itself.
 This comprehensive guide will send you in the right direction.